adobe/dc-sign-list-workflows/README.md

 ## Set-Up Instructions

-+ Download the latest release of the `aas-list-workflows-<version>.jar` from the [Releases](https://git.corp.adobe.com/sign-acs/aas-list-workflows/releases) page
++ Download the latest release of the `dc-sign-list-workflows-<version>.jar` from the [Releases](https://git.corp.adobe.com/sign-acs/dc-sign-list-workflows/releases) page
 + [Download Java 1.8](https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html), if you don't already have it installed on your machine
 + [IP Addresses to add to your allow list](https://helpx.adobe.com/sign/system-requirements.html#IPs), if needed